 Using the stud finder, locate the positions of all of the studs on the wall.
 Mark the positions with the pencil.
 Studs should be located every 16 inches, on-center.
 So, for a wall that is 10-feet wide, generally, there will be six studs.
 Lay two marks: one about a foot below the ceiling and another about a foot above the floor.

 Mount the Furring Strips

 Dim the lights in the room.
 Turn on the laser level to project a vertical line.
 Run the laser line from the top mark to the bottom mark of each stud.
 Lay a one-by-three at the center of that mark.
 Since one-by-threes are actually 2 1/2 inches wide, the center point will be at 1 1/4-inch on the board.
 Begin with pilot holes, then drive four drywall screws per furring strip board.

 Establish the First Row of Shiplap

-Shoot a horizontal line onto the wall near the ceiling to establish a level, then install the first row of shiplap according to that line.
+Using the laser level, shoot a horizontal line onto the wall near the ceiling, then install the first row of shiplap according to that line.
 Ideally, the first row will run parallel or very close to parallel to the ceiling.
 Leave a 1/8-inch gap between the ceiling and the top of that first row.